Live Resin vs. Distillate: What’s the Difference?

 Which one provides a longer-lasting high?

-Distillates provide a longer-lasting high than live resin does, which some people prefer.
-However, if you want a quick cannabis session, distillate is most likely not going to provide the length of results you’re looking for.
+Live resin provides a longer-lasting high than distillate, which some people prefer.
+However, if you want a quick cannabis session, neither distillate nor live resin is likely to provide the length of results you’re looking for due to their concentrated nature.

 Does live resin or distillate smell better?

 The answer to this depends on whether or not you like the smell of cannabis.
-Live resin will have a smell similar to smoking flower, whereas distillate won’t have any smell.
+Live resin will smell similar to vaping flowers, whereas distillate may smell more like a nicotine vape, having more fruity flavors.

 Which product is best if I haven’t tried cannabis before?

 Neither!
-If you’re new to using cannabis, consider opting for an option that isn’t a concentrate.
-It may be overwhelming if you start with a concentrate product, and that could result in having a “bad” high.
-While live resin would technically be better than distillate in this situation, neither of them are ideal and most likely shouldn’t be considered for new users.
+If you’re new to using cannabis, consider opting for an option that isn’t an extract with highly concentrated levels of THC.
+It may be overwhelming if you start with a concentrated product, which could result in a “bad” high.
+While live resin would technically be better than distillate, neither is ideal and shouldn’t be considered for new users.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.